Table of Contents

 Business growth requires strong corporate governance and segregation of duties.
 Instill a policy with authorized approvals, signature authority with limits, and bank account reconciliation.

 AP automation is the first step in modern cash flow management.
 Consider implementing a platform that mechanizes daily tasks, reduces errors, and projects future revenue.
-This is a good start to getting a handle on cash flow management and ensuring your business is never in the red!
+This is a good start to getting a handle on cash flow management and ensuring your new business is never in the red!